-In this lesson, we will learn how to write a balanced chemical equation given a word equations.
-We have more lessons on the rules for balancing chemical equations.
+In these lessons, we will learn how to write a balanced chemical equation given the word equation.
+We have more lessons on the rules for balancing chemical equations

 Related Topics: More Chemistry Lessons

 A chemical equation shows the overall change of reactants to products in a chemical reaction.

 Sometimes, state symbols are required to indicate the physical states of the substances in a chemical reaction.

 Here are some simple covalent formulas that you will find useful to remember

 Here are some simple ionic formulas that you will find useful to remember